g1r0/habr-proxy/README.rst

 Habr-proxy project has been done for the `test challenge #1
 <https://github.com/ivelum/job/blob/master/code_challenges/python.md>`_.

-Assamptions
+Assumptions
 _________________

 * Service will be run locally.
 No remotes.
 * Proxy is available at ``http://127.0.0.1:8080``.
-* Demo can be run with local environment or docker image
+* Demo can be run with local environment or docker image.

 What was used
 _________________